Readiness check first

 Scope-agreed

-• Scoped starting point A safe first change selected from the assessment evidence without claiming customer production governance.
+• Scoped starting point A safe first change selected from the review evidence without claiming customer production governance.

-• Governed PR proof One bounded work item run through governed PR anatomy, verification, risk notes, committed evidence, and reviewer-surface checks without claiming arbitrary feature delivery, automatic approval, or merge.
+• Governed PR proof One bounded work item run through governed PR anatomy, verification, risk notes, committed evidence, and reviewer-surface checks without claiming arbitrary feature delivery, automatic approval, merge, or deploy.

 Boundary note

-The report does not remediate, enforce, connect GitHub, mutate repos, start hosted execution, approve, merge, or claim production/customer governance.
+The review does not remediate, enforce, connect GitHub, mutate repos, start hosted execution, approve, merge, deploy, or claim production/customer governance.

 Next step